South Excavation and Asphalt Plant

 - The asphalt processing plant follows all regulatory requirements, including the Province’s Code of Practice for Asphalt Paving Plants.

-- The plant runs on natural gas, rather than traditional bunker fuel oil, to further reduce any odours.
+- The plant runs on natural gas, rather than traditional bunker fuel oil, to reduce any odours.

 - The plant makes use of emission control technology to limit odours.